Table of Contents

 - Project status ≠ Process quality: A task marked “Complete” in a project portal doesn’t guarantee the data entered was accurate or compliant.

-- The “Last Mile” Gap: Managing the timeline (Rocketlane) and the UI (Pendo) still leaves the actual data entry vulnerable to human error.
+- The “Last Mile” Gap: Managing onboarding tasks and UI guidance still leaves data entry vulnerable to human error.

 Common friction points during customer onboarding programs

-Even with the best implementation teams and software stacks, customers struggle.
+Even with experienced implementation teams and structured software stacks, customers may encounter challenges.
 The most common friction points are rarely about the “big picture” strategy.
 They are about the tactical execution:

 - Data Entry Errors: Customers upload files in the wrong format or enter invalid configurations.
 This causes system errors that require support intervention.